Pasta, Pappardelle, Italian food

 How to Choose Fresh vs Dried

-Freshly cooked eggs quickly have a silky texture and highlight the flavor of eggs.
+Freshly cooked eggs quickly develop a silky texture and highlight their flavor.
 Dried holds up better in long-simmered sauces and offers a firmer bite.
 Both work, depending on the sauce and occasion.

 Seven Ways to Cook

-Braise the short ribs until tender, then shred them and reduce the cooking liquid into a glossy sauce.
+Braise beef short ribs until fork-tender, then shred the meat and reduce the cooking liquid into a glossy sauce.
+Pappardelle’s width supports the richness and weight of the sauce without collapsing.

 Rustic Homemade Pasta Preparation on Wooden Board